Not Today (Jill's Song) is a song that chronicles Jill's battle from the summer of 2015 until the day she stopped treatment in June of 2016

-Jill Marie located to Fisher House #4 on WRMC to fight the cancer full-time while leaving her family in Germany.
+While leaving their families in place, Jill Marie and Kevin located to Fisher House #4 on WRMC to fight the cancer full-time.
 The Fisher Houses are a place for patients and family members to stay at no cost while receiving treatment on base.
-Each of the five homes on WRMC offer 16 hotel style rooms with private bathrooms along with living and dining areas, a community kitchen and a laundry facility.
+Each of the five homes on WRMC offer 16 hotel style rooms with private bathrooms along with common living and dining areas, a community kitchen and laundry facilities.

-Other than the cancer, Jill Marie was extremely healthy and a very unique patient.
+Jill Marie was extremely healthy and a very unique patient.
 She tirelessly worked out, marketed herself, and earned the opportunity to be a part of two pre FDA immune therapy trials that were held in conjunction with the National Institute of Health (NIH).
 Confidence was high because of initial success.
-However, the tides again turned.
+However, once again, tides turned.

 Jill’s final stand included partial redaction of both lungs and the removal of a large portion of her spine to gain clear margins for another aggressive round of platinum chemotherapy,

 In June of 2016, Jill Marie made the difficult decision to stop treatment.
 She relocated to Hendersonville, Tennessee to be with her parents.
 Her family flew in from Germany and the Casey’s had a meaningful summer.